-- the Australian Apprentice's capacity to work must be initially assessed as per the requirements below; and - if the Australian Apprentice is an existing worker, the relevant requirements below must be met. - (i) Assessment of Australian Apprentice's capacity to work six months earlier for Australian Apprentices with a permanent or long-term disability; or
+- the Australian Apprentice's capacity to work must be assessed as per the requirements outlined below in section 1.2 (i); and - if the Australian Apprentice is an existing worker, the relevant requirements outlined below in section 1.2 (ii) must be met. - (i) Assessment of Australian Apprentice's capacity to work

 The Australian Apprentice's capacity to work must be assessed and confirmed through the completion of Form 608 (Occupational Assessment for an Australian Apprentice with Disability).
-In completing the form, the assessment must be undertaken by a medical practitioner or registered psychologist.
+In completing the form, the assessment must be undertaken by a registered medical practitioner or registered psychologist.